gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AIPService/AipService.md

 For more information about when you must use PowerShell cmdlets and to see groupings of cmdlets by administration tasks, see [Administering the protection service from Azure Information Protection by using PowerShell](/information-protection/deploy-use/administer-powershell).

->[!TIP]
->
-> The current version of this module is **1.0.0.4**.
+- **Current version:** The current version of this module is **1.0.0.4**.

     To check the version you have installed, run: `(Get-Module AIPService -ListAvailable).Version` If this command or any cmdlet from this module fails to run, first run **Import-Module AIPService**.

-The .dll file for this module is *AIPService.dll*.
+- **.dll file:** The .dll file for this module is *AIPService.dll*.

-**Azure Information Protection client support**
+### Azure Information Protection client support

-Some of the cmdlets listed below support features that are available only with the Azure Information Protection classic client, and not with the unified labeling client.
+Some of the cmdlets listed below support features that are available only with the [Azure Information Protection classic client](/azure/information-protection/rms-client/aip-client), and not with the [unified labeling client](/azure/information-protection/rms-client/aip-clientv2).
 If no client is specified, the cmdlet or parameter is supported for both clients.

 Not sure of the differences between these two clients?
 See this [FAQ](/azure/information-protection/faqs#whats-the-difference-between-the-azure-information-protection-client-and-the-azure-information-protection-unified-labeling-client).